2018 Quarter #2

 Given the combination of (1) accelerating global economic growth; (2) sensible monetary policy support by central banks in the U.S., Europe and Japan; and (3) low but rising inflation, portfolio positioning favors equities and real asset alternatives over fixed income:

 - Long-term expected returns for all asset classes may be below returns experienced over the last 10 years; however, returns for equities could be well above those for fixed income for some time with higher volatility compared to the previous 18 months.

-- A number of exogenous threats (the biggest of which include a Federal Reserve Bank monetary policy blunder and the growing gap between expectations and the future reality of U.S. fiscal stimulus) can unsettle capital markets at any time, resulting in higher volatility than recently experienced.
+- A number of exogenous threats (the biggest of which include a Federal Reserve Bank monetary policy misstep and the growing gap between expectations and the future reality of U.S. fiscal stimulus) can unsettle capital markets at any time, resulting in higher volatility than recently experienced.

 - U.S. equity valuations are relatively expensive, versus foreign-developed and emerging-market equity, and have not experienced a bona-fide equity market correction in years.

 - Alternatives should offer low-correlation inflation protection and differentiated returns compared to equity and fixed income.

 - Reduced allocations to fixed income and cash may be prudent given long-term headwinds, such as higher inflation.

 - Assuming your plan, risk tolerance and investment policy are aligned, caution is warranted tactically, but in our view long-term investors need not take drastic action.

 Simply stated, the economic optimism derived from the “1-2 punch” of President Trump’s pro-growth and business-friendly fiscal stimuli in the form of lower taxes and reduced regulatory burden seems to be translating into better economic activity.
 During the first quarter of 2018, the economy grew at a rate of 2.9% on a year-over-year basis.
 This compares to the recovery average of 2.2% since the Great Recession and the best reading since the first half of 2015.
 Not bad at all.